Coital failure

 Frigidity

-The absence of sexual desire "libido".
+The absence of sexual desire "libido". the most common form of sexual dysfunction in women.
 The psyche is the seat of libido.

 Premature ejaculation